 I am now off of any support and doing well.
 I still wake up FAR too early in the morning (which turns out may be a side-effect of my crazy temp regulation due to being newly in menopause) and have to force myself to stay in bed the full eight hours.
 I do always fall back asleep, tho.
 As the holidays approach later this year, I’m going to pay more attention to my stress levels, and make sure I am supporting my adrenals fully with B-vitamins, Vit.
 C, sea salt, and some of the supplements I used above when I thought I had adrenal fatigue.
 Here’s lifting my glass to all of you for a successful treatment of your adrenals!

-9-14-2007 Looking back, if I had known that my high cortisol was what it was all along, I would have only done the PS.
-There are also supplements which are known to lower high cortisol, with zinc being one, and you can read about that here.
+9-14-2007 Looking back, if I had known that my high cortisol was what it was all along, I would have only done the PS and holy basil.
+There are also supplements which are known to lower high cortisol, with zinc being one.